Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: Results

 \textbf{Algorithmic performance.} Figure~\ref{fig:learning_curves} shows the four RL schemes considered (PPO, SAC, TD3 and DDPG) trained on the textbook RBC problem.
 All RL algorithms considered for this problem found successful policies to optimise cumulative rewards.
 More specifically, SAC, TD3 and DDPG appear to strongly outperform PPO in terms of speed of convergence towards the optimal solution, with SAC being the most stable learner among all.
 As we will show later (see Figure \ref{fig:scalability}), SAC is the strongest candidate for the multi-agent experiments.
 DDPG is another valid option for the single-agent experiments since, although it takes slightly more steps to converge, it is also faster than SAC in terms of wall-clock time.
 For these reasons, we choose to leverage the speed of DDPG in the RBC limit experiments shown here and the efficacy and stability of learning of SAC for the multi-agent experiments.

 \textbf{Reproducing textbook RBCs ($\boldsymbol{\delta=1}$).} Here, we reproduce the results of the simplest type of RBC model as covered in most macroeconomic textbooks, one with full depreciation ($\delta=1$).
-In this setting, capital cannot be transferred from one step to the following, and closed-form solutions can be obtained \cite{brock1972optimal}.
+In this setting, capital cannot be transferred to the next step and closed-form solutions can be obtained \cite{brock1972optimal}.
 The optimal policy $(\hat{c}^\star_t, \ell^\star_t)$ reads

 The left panel of Figure~\ref{fig:rep_agent_results} shows how the RL household learns to recover the optimal actions of the textbook RBC.
 Specifically, after around $10^4$ training steps, the consumption fraction $\hat{c}_t$ and labour $\ell_t$ (shown in blue and orange) approximately converge to the optimal values shown as dashed lines, and then remain stably around those values.